ollionorg/DataflowTemplates-fork/v2/kafka-to-gcs/README_Kafka_to_GCS_2.md

 * **inputTopics** : Kafka topic(s) to read the input from.
 (Example: topic1,topic2).
 * **outputFileFormat** : The file format of the desired output files.
 Can be TEXT, AVRO or PARQUET.
 Defaults to TEXT.
 * **outputDirectory** : The path and filename prefix for writing output files.
 Must end with a slash.
 (Example: gs://your-bucket/your-path).
-* **numShards** : The maximum number of output mySqlShards produced when writing.
+* **numShards** : The maximum number of output shards produced when writing.
 Default number is runner-dependent.

 ### Optional parameters